nginxinc/kic-reference-architectures/docs/getting_started.md

 $ brew install make git python3
 ```

-## Install on MacOS with Docker Desktop
+## Install on macOS with Docker Desktop

 ```
 # In a terminal window with the MacOS UI, install developer tools if they haven't already